-> Do not go into frozen lakes on windy days.
+Do not go into frozen lakes on windy days at all!

 Know how to re-enter your kayak when you capsize

-You will fall into the water sooner or later, and you need to be able to get back into your kayak.
-The chances of capsizing is the same during the winter as the summer, but the consequences can be disastrous because of the cold.
+You WILL fall into the water sooner or later, and you need to be able to get back into your kayak.
+The chance of capsizing is the same during the winter as in the summer, but the consequences can be disastrous because of the cold.

-Practice the technique during the warm summer months until re-entering your kayak becomes second nature.
+Practice the technique of re-entering your kayak during the warm summer months, until it becomes second nature.
 This skill is a basic kayaking safety precaution every paddler needs to learn.

 Hypothermia can develop quickly in freezing water, and the longer you stay in the water, the greater the chance.